Robots-Pixels/Robots-Pixels/README.md

 # Hi there, I'm Robots-Pixels! 🤖

 Welcome to my GitHub profile!
 I'm passionate about robotics, AI, Web developpement, video gamesm, and coding in general.
-I'm going to become a roboticist but for now, I'm working on Web Development Here, you'll find a collection of my projects, contributions, and interests.
+I'm going to become a roboticist but for now, I'm working on Web Development.
+I also create content on YouTube and my channel is [YouTube](https://youtube.com/@robotspixels).
+Here, you'll find a collection of my projects, contributions, and interests.

 ## 👨‍💻 About Me